comprna/riser/README.md

 Now you can check that RISER is able to selectively sequence a desired RNA species.

-1. Run the RISER script.
+1. Start a new sequencing run (remember to select the **_mod** script to enable playback) and wait for the initial MUX scan to complete.

+2. Run RISER.
 The below will selectively sequence reads that RISER predicts to be protein-coding and will reject reads predicted to be non-coding.
 The script will run for 6 hours (this can be modified as desired with the `--duration` parameter).

 ```
 cd <path/to/riser>
 python3 riser.py --target coding --duration 6
 ```

-2. You should see a message in the System Messages page on MinKNOW stating that RISER is now controlling the run.
+3. You should see a message in the System Messages page on MinKNOW stating that RISER is now controlling the run.

-3. Since a playback run simply replays the signals recorded in the bulk fast5 file, it is not able to mimic reads being physically rejected from the nanopore.
+4. Since a playback run simply replays the signals recorded in the bulk fast5 file, it is not able to mimic reads being physically rejected from the nanopore.
 Instead, the signal recorded for a read is simply clipped upon receiving a reject command.
 Therefore, to test whether RISER is having an effect you will need to assess the average length of reads that are protein-coding and non-coding.
-The expectation is that the average length of reads in the target species will be longer than those that are off target.

-A script to automate this test will be provided in a future release of RISER.
+The expectation is that the average length of reads in the target species will be longer than those that are off target. *A script to automate this test will be provided in a future release of RISER.*

 # Usage in real sequencing run